Skip to Content

 What Is the Most Expensive Yearling?

 One of the most famous yearling auctions is the Keeneland September Yearling Sale, which takes place in Lexington, Kentucky.
-This sale is one of the largest and most prestigious horse auctions in the world.
+This sale is among the world’s largest and most prestigious horse auctions.
 It’s here that you’ll find the most expensive yearlings.

 Seattle Dancer- 13.1 million